 • You are required under the Pensions Act, 1990 to send contributions to a pension scheme within 21 days of the end of the month to which the contributions apply.
 For example, contributions due for January must be sent to the Scheme by 21 February.

-• You can pay contributions by using our Online Payment System 'OPS' or via SEPA Direct Debit.
+• You can pay contributions by using our Online Payment System 'OPS' or via Direct Debit (which is available on our downloads page).
 The Scheme also accepts payments made by cheque, bank draft or Electronic Funds Transfer (EFT).
 Unless you are using our Online Payment method, you must return a copy of the pension payment schedule to CWPS (showing any amendments).
 This enables us to allocate the pension contributions correctly to each employee's pension account.

 • You are required (under the same Act) to give your employees and the Trustee of the relevant pension scheme a monthly statement detailing the contributions you send to the Scheme.
 A copy of your monthly pension payment schedule returned to the Scheme will suffice for the Trustee.